-Mix.
-Add the coconut butter, cocoa powder, maple syrup, vanilla, and sea salt into a large mixing bowl and mix until well combined.
+Mix the ingredients.
+Add the coconut butter, cocoa powder, maple syrup, vanilla extract, and sea salt to a large bowl and mix until well combined.
 The mixture will appear smooth and liquid at first, but as the coconut butter mixes with the maple syrup, the mixture will thicken.

-Chill.
-Transfer the coconut fudge mixture into a greased or parchment paper-lined dish (I used a 6" x 6"/15 cm x 15 cm glass container) and press it into a smooth, even layer.
-The easiest way to do this is to first spread the coconut fudge into an even layer first and then use the back of a spoon to press it into a smooth layer.
-Let the fudge chill in the fridge until firm, for about 4 hours, then cut into squares.
+Press the mixture into a pan.
+Transfer the mixture to a parchment paper-lined baking dish (I used a 6.5" x 6.5"/15.5 cm x 15.5 cm glass container) and press it into a smooth, even layer.
+The easiest way to do this is to spread the coconut fudge into an even layer first and then use the back of a spoon to smooth it out.

 *Nutrition information is approximate and may contain errors.
 Please, feel free to make your own calculations.